-Short-Range Estimates, 2016-2025
+Short-Range Estimates, 2017-2026

 Short-range solvency and financial adequacy are measured separately for Old-Age and Survivors Insurance and Disability Insurance programs, as well as for the combined Old-Age and Survivors Insurance and Disability Insurance (OASDI) trust funds.
-These measures are based on the projected trust fund ratios.
+The trustees have adopted a test for short-range solvency that is based on projected trust fund ratios.
 A trust fund ratio is the ratio of the trust fund assets at the beginning of the year to the benefits payable during the year.
-A program is considered solvent during any period if the trust fund ratios are positive for each year in the period.
-For a program to pass the test of shortrange financial adequacy, a further requirement is that the trust fund ratios remain at or above 100 percent throughout the 10-year short-range period.1 The DI trust fund ratio is 21 percent at the beginning of 2016, and is expected to rise somewhat over the next few years and then decline to zero during 2023.
-The OASI trust fund ratio is expected to drop from 357 percent at the beginning of the projection period to 194 percent in the 10th year of the projection period.
+Under the test, a program is considered solvent during any period if the trust fund ratios are positive for each year in the period.
+A further requirement is that the trust fund ratios remain at or above 100 percent throughout the 10-year short-range period.1 The DI trust fund ratio is 31 percent at the beginning of 2017, and is expected to rise somewhat over the next few years and then decline to 16 percent during 2026.
+The OASI trust fund ratio is expected to drop from 347 percent at the beginning of the projection period to 187 percent in the 10th year of the projection period.

 Social Security's OASI finances (excluding disability) are somewhat worse than the projection made a year ago.
-The total change in the projected 10th-year trust fund ratio was a decline of 22 percentage points.
-Moving the Short-Range Estimate period one year forward accounted for much of the change.
+The total change in the projected 10th-year trust fund ratio was a decline of 7 percentage points.
+Moving the short-range estimate period one year forward accounted for much of the change, because the year dropped from the 10-year projection (2016) had a smaller deficit than the year added to the projection (2026).
 Other changes, with the impact on the 10th-year trust fund ratio in parentheses, include: